skupperproject/skupper-example-bookinfo/README.md

 This step initializes the Skupper environment on each cluster.

-Console for namespace `laptop`:
+Namespace `laptop`:

     skupper init

-Console for namespace `aws-eu-west`:
+Namespace `aws-eu-west`:

     skupper init

 Now the Skupper infrastructure is running.
-Use `skupper status` in each console to see that Skupper is available.
+Use `skupper status` in each console terminal to see that Skupper is available.

     $ skupper status